gabriserra/retif/README.md

 ## Architecture

-The main portion of the entire architecture is the central decision authority, the **RTS-Daemon**.
-By means of an API provided by the user-library *RTS-Library*, an application can connect to the RTS daemon and exploit its services.
+The main portion of the entire architecture is the central decision authority, the **ReTiF daemon**.
+By means of an API provided by the user-library *RTS-Library*, an application can connect to the ReTiF daemon and exploit its services.
 The RTS-Library then is the primary means that an application has of communicating its real-time requirements to the framework.
 These requirements are then passed to the RTS Daemon, which in turn communicates requirements to the various *plugins* as needed.

 ![Architecture](docs/schema.png)